 Since her retirement 9 years ago, Brenda has worked to ensure that the transgender diverse population are represented in the community so that they may feel safe, supported and free.
 She is saddened by the recent attacks against the LGBTI community at large, deeming the postal survey as unnecessary and demeaning for a progressive population.
 She is gravely concerned of the health and wellbeing of not only the LGBTI community but of our democracy.
 This is a challenge.
 She reminds me of the efforts of the current Victorian Government to stand by the marginal communities being targeted by opposition campaigns, directly funding support services for mental health.

-The upcoming and celebratory Coming Back Out Ball event that runs as part of Victorian Seniors Week, is turning Brenda’s message of inclusivity into reality, she says, “it’s a fantastic idea and an opportunity to make new connections in a supportive space with a diverse population, and to encourage those feeling isolated and vulnerable to join in and be themselves.”
+The celebratory Coming Back Out Ball event that runs as part of Victorian Seniors Week, is turning Brenda’s message of inclusivity into reality, she says, “it’s a fantastic idea and an opportunity to make new connections in a supportive space with a diverse population, and to encourage those feeling isolated and vulnerable to join in and be themselves.”
 Brenda sees this ball as a way to make things better for the LGBTI community via a much needed confidence boost.
 There is a great sense of anticipation surrounding the ball, LGBTI elders (65+) can attend free so the event is accessible and unique.
 Despite the struggles Brenda has faced from a lifetime of discrimination, this an event of hope that helps to find a balance between the ongoing fight for change and the human right to kick up heels amongst friends.

 - Brenda's story as told to Nat Power